-In the last 20 years, she has performed as a soloist and chamber musician at many internationally renowned festivals, concert series and in the best halls in Germany, Austria, England, the Netherlands, Belgium, France, Spain and Italy, including Mirabell Palace in Salzburg, the Wittgenstein Palace in Düsseldorf, and the Tchaikovsky Hall in Moscow.
+In the last 20 years she has performed as a soloist and as a chamber musician at many internationally renowned festivals, concert series and in renowned halls, including in Russia, Lithuania, Germany, Austria, England, the Netherlands, Belgium, France, Spain and Italy, including the castle Mirabell in Salzburg, Gewandhaus Leipzig, Konzerthaus Berlin, in the Tchaikovsky Hall in Moscow.

 Elena Gaponenko sees herself as a kind of interpreter who lets the music flow through her and makes the sonic essence of the messages encoded in it accessible to the audience.
 She herself describes the stage as her calling and feels the highest fulfillment when the music appears as "pure music" and the technical implementation is entirely subordinate to the musical content.

 Her discography includes a very large repertoire in various solo instrumentations, her evident concepts convince with significant and "fresh" connections between pure music and the individuals: composer in his time and interpreter today.

 In 2015 her CD "Duo for one" was released on the Genuin label with solo and chamber music works, on which Elena Gaponenko plays both instruments at the same time.
 The press honored this recording with the statement "perfect unity".

 The double album "Opus 8", released by Oehms Classics in 2017, is divided into the parts "Russian Poems" for piano solo and "Finno-Ugric Rhapsody" for cello solo.
 The thematically linked program with works by Russian, Finnish and Hungarian composers had a very positive response both in Germany and around the world.